mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 matching the incoming client username and IP must exist on the backends for MaxScale to accept the client.

-This setting is incompatible with standard MySQL-authentication plugin (*mysqlauth* in MaxScale).
+This setting is incompatible with standard MySQL authentication plugin (*mysqlauth* in MaxScale).
 If enabled, MaxScale cannot authenticate clients to backend servers using standard authentication.